 1884 Presidential Election of Grover Cleveland: Topics in Chronicling America

-In 1884.
-Grover Cleveland won the first of his two non-consecutive Presidential terms.
-This guide provides access to materials related to “The Election of 1884” in the Chronicling America digital collection of historic newspapers.
+A guide for researching the topic of the election of 1884 in which Grover Cleveland won the first of his two non-consecutive presidential terms, in the Chronicling America digital collection of historic newspapers.

 The future of the tariff system weighed on voters’ minds as they cast ballots in the presidential election of 1884.
 Incumbent President Chester A. Arthur bowed out of a bid for re-election, leading to a contest between New York Gov. Grover Cleveland and James G. Blaine, a former U.S. Senator from Maine.
 Accusations of voter fraud in New York from both parties meant that final results were not certified until mid-November; however, Cleveland ultimately proved victorious and began the first of his two non-consecutive terms.
 Read more about it!